rmelps/ladderDemo/README.md

-# ladderDemo
+# Ladder Demo, How to Use the App
-7 day demo for Ladder.fit
+How to use the 7 day demo for Ladder.fit

 ## Prerequisites
-I assume that you guys are familiar with Firebase/Cocoapods, but in order to run this project you will have to install the Firebase pods (by running $ pod install in a terminal window at the location of the downloaded Pod File).
+I assume that you guys are familiar with Firebase/Cocoapods, but in order to run this project you may have to install the Firebase pods (by running $ pod install in a terminal window at the location of the downloaded Pod File).
 When doing so you need to add the app to a Firebase project on your Firebase console with the bundle id **com.j2mfd.LadderDemo**.
 The Home screens of both the Coach & User sides of the app utilize UIInterpolatingMotionEffects, so I would use a physical device when running it.

 ## Signing Up
 Coaches and Users Sign up and Sign in through shared windows.
 After choosing whether you are a coach or user and signing up, you can log in through the "Sign In" button thereafter, and the app will automatically recognize if you are signing into a Coach or User profile.